ATT: Advanced Teachers Training for MBSR and MBCT Teachers

 Embodying Mindful Presence and Investigating Mindful Inquiry

-This advanced training is for MBCT and MBSR teachers who wish to deepen their understanding of universal principles for teaching mindfulness-based interventions.
-As such, the focus for this training is less about teaching to the structure of MBCT and/or MBSR and more about intentionally embodying mindful presence and strengthening the facilitation of mindful inquiry.
+This advanced training is for MBSR and MBCT teachers who wish to deepen their understanding of universal principles for teaching mindfulness-based interventions.
+As such, the focus for this training is less about teaching to the structure of MBSR and MBCT and more about intentionally embodying mindful presence and strengthening the facilitation of mindful inquiry.
 Inquiry is both a practice and a skill.
-As a practice it is the ability to convey the philosophic underpinnings of mindfulness with an integrity that invites our participants to embark on a journey of discovery about the relevance of mindfulness practice as an approach in the prevention of depression relapse and for stress reduction.
+As a practice it is the ability to convey the philosophic underpinnings of mindfulness with an integrity that invites our participants to embark on a journey of discovery about the relevance of mindfulness practice as an approach for reducing stress and for the prevention of depression relapse.
 As a skill, mindful inquiry, demonstrates a willingness to embody the spirit of mindfulness with an oral congruity of where that understanding rests.
 The training is highly interactive and highlights the necessity of personal practice as a platform from which to teach.

-This 5-day advanced teacher training intensive is intended for MBCT and MBSR teachers who have completed a 5 or 7-day foundational professional training in MBCT and/or MBSR.
-Participants will have taught at least one 8-week MBCT or MBSR course and be licensed in their health field.
-All participants will have an ongoing personal mindfulness practice and have attended at least one 7-day silent teacher led mindfulness meditation retreat; MBCT and MBSR professional trainings are not considered silent mindfulness retreats.
-Teachers of other MBIs are encouraged to apply if they fulfill the pre-requisites for this training or can demonstrate a similar training trajectory in their MBI.
+This 5-day advanced teacher training intensive is intended for MBSR and MBCT teachers who have completed a 6-day foundational professional training in MBSR and/or a 5-day MBCT training.
+Participants will have taught several 8-week MBSR and/or MBCT courses and be licensed in their health field.
+All participants will have an ongoing personal mindfulness practice and have attended an annual 7-day silent teacher led mindfulness meditation retreat; MBSR and MBCT professional trainings are not considered silent mindfulness retreat.

 At the completion of this training, the participants should be able to: